 So, I started picking up some freelance writing jobs, which quickly turned into well-paying gigs.
-A few years and a job change later, when I had the chance to join my fiancé on a months-long travel opportunity, I realized freelancing full-time could give me the flexibility I needed.
+A few years and a job change later, when I had the chance to join my fiancé on a months-long travel opportunity, I realized going full-time freelance could give me the flexibility I needed.

-While I had fantasized about this transition for years, actually doing it meant getting serious about my finances — since quitting also meant saying goodbye to a steady paycheck and healthcare.
-Here’s how I prepared to take the leap to working for myself.
+While I had fantasized about this transition for years, actually doing it meant getting serious about my finances — since quitting my job also meant saying goodbye to a steady paycheck and health care.
+If you’re looking to work for yourself, here’s how I prepared before taking the leap.

 The first order of business was my emergency fund.
 I didn’t know when I started saving that I would one day become a full-time freelancer, but I knew I wanted a solid fund for whatever life threw my way.

-When I gave my notice to my employer, I had two years’ worth of living expenses put away — enough so that if I had a slow couple of months or a check was delayed, I’d still be able to pay my bills.
+At the height of my freelancing side gig, I made about $1,500 a month, on top of my full-time salary.
+Rather than spend this extra cash on expensive dinners (tempting) or spa days (even more so), I put all my freelance earnings into savings.
+When I gave my notice to my employer, I had two years’ worth of my take-home pay put away — enough so that if I had a slow couple of months or a check was delayed, I’d still be able to pay my bills.

-Freelancing is inconsistent and requires a lot of unpaid work, like creating proposals, pitching myself and applying for gigs.
-The first three months of freelancing, I made less than I had at my corporate job (of course, I was also traveling), but the emergency fund meant I could take my time establishing my business.
+Freelancing is inconsistent and requires a lot of unpaid work, like creating proposals, pitching and applying for gigs.
+The first three months of freelancing, I made less than I had at my corporate job.
+But having a fully stocked emergency fund meant I could take my time establishing my business.

-One of the main benefits of freelancing while you’re still working full-time is that you can be selective when choosing clients.
-It also gives you more authority to have full-time employment backing up your skill set.
+One of the main benefits of freelancing while you’re still working full time is that you can be selective when choosing clients.
+It also gives you more authority to have full-time employment to back up your skillset.